Ivan Over Time

 fcitx5-configtool

-In the configuration tool, click on the Input Method tab and then click on the + button to add a new input method.
+In the configuration tool, click the Input Method tab and select the + button to add a new input method.

 Select Mozc from the list of input methods and click on the Add button.